Diode-exe/ambientComputing/README.md

 ### This is not completely local

 Some parts of this program use online APIs, such as the TTS system.
 Be aware of this if you are concerned about privacy.
 The face recognition is completely local, however.

+### Constants.py

+This file contains constants, such as controlling delays between screen changes, and coordinates for the weather.